-For the uninitiated, I have distilled the plot of the Battlestar Galactica mini-series down to its core elements: The Battlestar Galactica mini-series is about a robotic Courtney Love impersonator who is trying to eliminate human-kind by frenching everyone to death.
+For the uninitiated, I have distilled the plot of the Battlestar Galactica mini-series down to its core elements: The Battlestar Galactica mini-series is about a robotic human-being impersonator who is trying to eliminate human-kind by Frenching men to death.

 Why I Wanted to Turn It Off After Five Minutes

 The mini-series opens with an annual diplomatic meeting that has taken place every year during the forty-year armistice between the humans and the Cylons.
 The humans always send someone; the Cylons never do.
 This particular year, however, the human diplomat was surprised to learn that the Cylons DID send a representative.
 They sent the humanoid Cylon-creation we come to know as Number Six.
 A red-dress-dripping temptress who proceeds to — you guessed it — French the human diplomat to death.